 1. Presence of brain metastasis or leptomeningeal spread of the disease

-Expected total enrollment is 512 patients.
-The trial is currently enrolling in multiple EU medical centers.
+Expected total enrollment is 534 patients.
+The trial is currently enrolling patients in multiple medical centers across Europe and North America (US and CAN).
 Please contact one of them as soon as possible if you would like to participate in the LUNAR trial.

 The trial sponsor (Novocure) will pay for reasonable treatment related supplies, including the NovoTTF-100L System and accessories.
 Patients and their insurance will be responsible for medical treatments received in the normal course of patient care.
 The trial sponsor will also reimburse patients for some travel costs related to the trial’s procedures.
 Such reimbursement can be done only according to the policy of the trial center at which the patient is being treated.
 Please consult with the clinical trial team at the center prior to enrolling in the trial about the local reimbursement policy and your rights.